 Bring the unsigned contract in to any DCU Branch or fax it to us at 508.263.6392.
 DCU will assess their loan and we will tell you if we can beat their financing or not.
 If we can't beat their offer, we will tell you so, and send you back to the dealership.

 In the last several years, thousands of members saved millions of dollars by moving their auto loans to DCU.
 Every one of these members thought they were getting a cheaper rate at the dealership, and found out they were wrong.
-Let us assess your current auto loan and see if we can lower your payment, your interest, or both with a Second Chance Car Loan.
-Read more about Second Chance Car Loans along with member ratings and reviews.
+Let us assess your current auto loan and see if we can lower your payment, your interest, or both with Auto Refinancing.
+Read more about Auto Refinancing along with member ratings and reviews.

 Every day we save members money over loans offered at the dealerships – often even when zero percent financing is offered.
 What should you do if you're in the market for a vehicle and see one of these ads?
 Slow down.
 Remember that speed in the car business can cost you thousands.
 Use StreetWise to help save those thousands.